moonrailgun/snowpack-plugin-replace/README.md

 ### Config

-add this plugin to your Snowpack config:
+Add this plugin to your Snowpack config:

 **snowpack.config.js**
 ```javascript